- Home

 About chemotherapy

-Chemotherapy (sometimes just called “chemo”) is the use of drugs to kill or slow the growth of cancer cells.
+Chemotherapy (also called “chemo”) is the use of drugs to kill or slow the growth of cancer cells.
 The drugs are also called cytotoxics, which means toxic to cells (cyto).
+Chemotherapy is one anticancer drug treatment.

 Learn more about:

-There are many different types of chemotherapy drugs, and each type destroys or shrinks cancer cells in a different way.
-You might have treatment with a single chemotherapy drug or several drugs.
-When more than one drug is given, this is called combination chemotherapy and it aims to attack cancer cells in several ways.
+There are many different types of chemotherapy drugs, and each type damages cancer cells in a different way.
+You might have treatment with one chemotherapy drug or several drugs.
+If a combination of drugs is used, each drug is chosen to attack cancer cells in a particular way.

 How cancer is treated

-Cancers are usually treated with surgery, drug therapy and radiation therapy (radiotherapy).
-The types of drugs (medicines) used for the treatment of cancer include chemotherapy, hormone therapy, targeted therapy and immunotherapy.
+Cancers are usually treated with surgery, radiation therapy (radiotherapy), and drug therapies such as chemotherapy, hormone therapy, targeted therapy and immunotherapy.

 These treatments may be used on their own, in combination (for example, you may have chemotherapy together with radiation therapy) or one after the other (for example, chemotherapy first, then surgery).